Jexiius/Scarf/docs/monitoring-access-policy.md

 ## Migration from Previous Version

-Previously, monitoring only required authentication (`requireAuth`).
-Now it requires admin access.
+Previously, monitoring required only authentication (`requireAuth`).
+Now all requests must satisfy one of the access methods listed above.

 **To migrate existing users:**
 1. Add their emails to `MONITORING_ADMIN_EMAILS`, OR
-2. Update JWT generation to include `isAdmin: true` for admin users, OR
+2. Update JWT generation to include `isAdmin: true` for admin users (JWT path), OR
 3. Add their IPs to `MONITORING_ALLOWED_IPS`, OR
-4. Use service token authentication
+4. Issue and distribute a service token (`MONITORING_SERVICE_TOKEN`)

 ## References

 - [Middleware Implementation](../src/middleware/require-admin.ts)
 - [Monitoring Route](../src/routes/monitoring.ts)